rfalias/project_zomboid_installer/README.md

 # project_zomboid_installer
-Install project zomboid server and systemd unit for ubuntu
+Install project zomboid server and systemd unit for Ubuntu 20.x

+This was not tested on other distros.
+Some packaged deps may not work on older versions of ubuntu.

 To quickly and UNSAFELY install this, simply run